VijayMayhul/Password-Reset-Frontend/README.md

 # Password-Reset-Frontend

-This is the Password-Reset project, designed and developed by me as part of the Guvi-Zen class Task.
-With this application, you can create a personalized portfolio effortlessly by simply providing your information.
-It's user-friendly, highly customizable, and perfect for showcasing your professional or personal achievements.
+This is a sample Password-Reset project, designed and developed by me.
+It's Guvi-Zen class Roadmap session: Day-41 and Nodejs- Day -5: Authentication Task.

 ## Tech Stack